Preventing Tax Problems

 - Form 8275 is a form the IRS would rather you did not know about or use.
 It is called the Disclosure Statement.
 When filed with the return, it calls attention to a claim made and says "I claimed this based on these specific grounds."
 It allows you to prove your claim without going through an audit.

 - By proving your case before an audit, you greatly reduce the need for an audit and the scope of an audit if there are other claims called into question later.
 The IRS would rather not audit people who are informed and prepared to respond to a challenge.

 - Making full disclosure at the time you file your return can also provide grounds for eliminating penalties if you should happen to make a mistake in your return.
 Form 8275 demonstrates good faith and illustrates the reasonable cause for the action you took in making the claim.
 These are the primary grounds for abating penalties if assessed later.

-- For more information on how to audit-proof your tax return, please see my book The IRS Problem Solver.
+- For more information on how to audit-proof your tax return, please see my book How to Win Your Tax Audit.